marekkalnik/blog-old/posts/2012-09-05-its-just-a-view.rst

 Which was written as a standard combination of tr, tds and some text inside.

-Then I looked into the Excel file and I've seen another combination of tr and tds and text inside (which was not exactly the same event if it was meant to be).
+Then I looked into the Excel file and I've seen another combination of tr and tds and text inside (which was not exactly the same even if it was meant to be).

 Here's a sample::